Joecstarr/thesis/sections/tabulation/arborescent/weighted_planar_trees/construction.md

 introduction but ultimately arrive at the same structure.
 In our introduction we develop partial solutions, then progressively modify those partial solutions until they fit our needs.
-Next, we describe Bonahon and Siebenmann's [@bonahonNewGeometricSplittings2016] operations on the combinatorial structure, which allow us to systematically modify the structure, without changing the topology.
+Next, we describe Bonahon and Siebenmann's [@bonahonNewGeometricSplittings2016] operations on the combinatorial structure, which allow us to systematically modify the structure without changing the topology.
 This subsection finishes with the classification of arborescent knots and tangles given by Bonahon and Siebenmann [@bonahonNewGeometricSplittings2016] as well as our extension from a global to local viewpoint.